lucabrasi83/jinja2_template_gen_v2/README.md

 Jinja2 Template Generation for Anuta NCX

-The tool gives the ability to edit Anuta NCX form templates using Jinja2 Template Engine.
+The tool gives the ability to generate Anuta NCX form templates using Jinja2 Template Engine.

 Details on how to define template variables, expressions and filters can be found here: [**Jinja2 Template Designer Documentation**](http://jinja.pocoo.org/docs/2.10/templates/)<br>